AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/initialization.md

 ### Option 2

-Invoke a static method to get initialized application object.
+Invoke the `createPublicClientApplication` static method which returns an initialized `PublicClientApplication` object.
+Note that this function is asynchronous.

 ```javascript
 import * as msal from "@azure/msal-browser";